sai-krishna-msk/FaceRecognition/README.md

 ## Face detection-:
-When an image is given to use for recognizing faces in it , actually the image does not only contain faces in it , for that fact it does not only contain humans it has lot of other objects in it , so it would be inefficient for to take the entire image further into the pipeline, so we extract only the faces of the people in it and send it to the next stage
+When Faces are to be recognized in a given image, actually the image not not only has faces in it, for that matter of fact it  not only contain humans it has lot of other objects in it, so it would be inefficient for us to take the entire image further into the pipeline, so we extract only the faces of the people in it and send it to the next stage

 There are broadly speaking two approaches haarcascade and a pretrained model (yes for even detecting faces), but as we are going to use packages we are going to explore all the different options we have here and finding out the best on of it.

-implementation-: Spoiler alert ->Fifth approach is the best (based on two metrics time and accuracy )
+Implementation-: Spoiler alert ->Fifth approach is the best (based on two metrics time and accuracy )
 Note-: Codes for implementing the script's are present within the respective folders

 ### 1) haarcascade-: It's the most easy and classic way to implement face detection